ajbanjara/Wireshark/Thrift.md

 ## Considerations for a sub-dissector generator

-If for a small interface you could easily manually develop the sub-dissector, it quickly becomes tedious and error-prone.
+If for a small interface you could easily manually develop the sub-dissector, it quickly becomes tedious and error-prone when the interface grows.

-The Jaeger exemple is in fact a very small subset of the entire Jaeger interface and the Armeria example only covers the anonymized capture (some optional sub-structures that were not present in the capture became integers or boolean for simplification and the 90% or 95% that were not visible were dropped entirely).
+The Jaeger exemple is in fact a very small subset of the entire Jaeger interface and the Armeria example only covers the anonymized capture (some optional sub-structures that were not present in the capture became integers or boolean for simplification and the 90% or 95% that were not visible were dropped entirely for demonstration purpose).

 Even for these simplified examples, some amount of automation was used (sed+regex —or vim + `:%s/…/…/g`, manual editions, loop back to first step) and it was still quite long to write and completely unmaintainable as all the semi-automated steps would have to be run in order every time the protocol evolves.